ReubenBond/FabricTableService/README.md

 #Service Fabric Table Service
 An ESENT-based database on Service Fabric.
 Demonstrates how to write a distributed, reliable database which uses Service Fabric for replication.

-The `ReliableTable<TKey, TValue>` class can take part in transactions along with Service Fabric's existing `IReliableDictionary` & `IReliableQueue` classes.
+The `ReliableTable<TKey, TValue>` class can take part in transactions along with Service Fabric's existing `IReliableDictionary` & `IReliableQueue` providers.

 ## Suggestions welcome via [Twitter: @ReubenBond](https://twitter.com/reubenbond) or GH issues :)

-Example:
+## Example:

 In your StatefulService's `RunAsync` method, obtain a reference to a table:
 ```C#
 var journal = await this.StateManager.GetOrAddAsync<ReliableTable<string, byte[]>>("journal");